mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 The `a11yAudit` helper will inspect the rendered page or component and it will raise an error if it finds any accessibility violations.
-The great thing about it, is that it will list all violations with it's severity and will even include a link to documentation for that rule, which includes an explanation of why the rule exists and how to fix it.
-For instance,
-[here's the information](https://dequeuniversity.com/rules/axe/3.5/autocomplete-valid?application=axeAPI)
-for one of the validation errors we're getting.
+The great thing about this is that it will list all violations with the respective severities and will even include a link to documentation for that rule, which includes an explanation of why the rule exists and how to fix it.
+For instance, [here's the information](https://dequeuniversity.com/rules/axe/3.5/autocomplete-valid?application=axeAPI) for one of the validation errors we're getting.